clarkwinkelmann/flarum-ext-who-read/README.md

 Make read status visible to selected groups.

+Use cases: show which moderators have read what, show instant-messaging-like read status for small communities.

 This extension directly pulls data from the the table used by Flarum read status.

 Customize who can SEE via the Permissions tab.